 Essay Papers: There will be one essay paper due for each learning module (20 points each).
 Essay papers will be written in response to one essay question I pose regarding reading, supplements, webpages I request you visit, etc. Papers should be in essay format, typed and double-spaced.
 There will be a separate link for each paper assignment located in the applicable learning module on Moodle, and specific directions regarding length or other formatting will be contained within the instructions.
 In order to get full credit, students' answers to questions posed must be complete, detailed and thoughtful.
 See Essay Paper Grading Criteria for more information about the papers and how I evaluate them.
 Papers need to be submitted to the Moodle site and are due no later than 11:55 p.m. on the Saturday of the second week of the applicable learning module (see Submitting Assignments to Moodle for directions on how to submit your papers).
-The only exception to this is for Essay #5, which is due by Wednesday of the last week of class (see Deadlines for Assignments).
 You are allowed to turn one and only one essay paper in late and you will also have one and only one opportunity to re-write a paper per term.
-Late and Re-written essay papers are due by 11:55 p.m. two weeks from the original due date (with the exception of Essay Paper #5, which cannot be turned in late OR rewritten).
+Late and Re-written essay papers are due by 11:55 p.m. two weeks from the original due date (with the exception of Essay Paper #5).
+Essay Paper #5 cannot be rewritten, and if you are using it as your one late paper, it must be received by the date and time the makeup quiz is due (11:55 p.m. on Wednesday of finals week).

-Extra Credit Discussion Forums: There will be a maximum of 3 points of extra credit available for each learning module, which means you will have the opportunity to earn 15 points total extra credit.
-The main purpose of the extra credit is to replace missing activities, not to boost your grade.
-Making sure you earn all the extra credit possible will ensure that you will not be penalized for missing assignments.
+Extra Credit Discussion Forums: There will be a maximum of 3 points of extra credit available through the discussion forums for each learning module, which means you will have the opportunity to earn 15 points total extra credit.
+The main purpose of the extra credit is to replace a missing activity, not to boost your grade.
+Making sure you earn all the extra credit possible will ensure that you will not be penalized more than 5 points for a missing assignment.
 There will be 5 discussion topics assigned (one for each learning module) as extra credit throughout the term.
 Discussion for each topic will begin during the beginning of the 2nd week of the learning module.
 Postings must be thoughtful and detailed in order for the student to receive the extra credit points.
 A student will be able to earn their full 3 points of extra credit for each learning module by participating in the discussion forum.
 Further instructions on how to post to discussion forums and scoring of postings are available at How to Post in Discussion Forums.